 At that time, we will confirm this in writing to the individual concerned using the last correspondence address we have been given.
-Should the situation change, we may consider re-instatement, although this is not quaranteed.

-We also undertake regular audits of claims submitted by Practitioners and will consider de-recognition seriously and may temporarily or permanently withdraw recognition by AXA Health should we find any anomalies.
+Should the situation change, we may consider re-instatement, although this is not guaranteed.
+We also undertake regular audits of claims submitted by Practitioners and will consider de-recognition seriously and may result in temporary or permanent withdrawal of recognition by AXA Health, should we find any anomalies.
 Failure to comply with the terms of recognition, including but not limited to the fee agreement will be taken seriously and may result in temporary or permanent withdrawal of recognition by us.